Erik W. G. Leidzén

-Erik William Gustav Leidzén (1894–1962) was a Swedish musician, known for his compositions and arrangements for concert band and British-style Brass Bands.
+Erik William Gustav Leidzén (March 25, 1894 – December 20, 1962) was a Swedish musician, known for his compositions and arrangements for concert band and British-style brass bands.

+Early life and education

-He was born into a Salvation Army family in Stockholm, Sweden on Easter Sunday, March 25, 1894.
+He was born into a Salvation Army family in Stockholm, Sweden and Norway on Easter Sunday, March 25, 1894.
 He took up the E-flat flugelhorn at age 6, and attended the Royal Swedish Academy of Music, graduating with honors in 1914.
 He emigrated to the United States in 1915, and continued his association with Salvation Army music there.

+Career

 He was also known for his association with Edwin Franko Goldman, many of whose works Leidzén transcribed or arranged.
+His 1955 Concertino has been recorded by Peter Moore with the Tredegar Brass Band, conducted by Ian Porthouse.

 He died in New York City on December 20, 1962 shortly after suffering a stroke.